pbj-writes/hugo_portfolio/content/resume/_index.md

 <br>
 <b>KEY PROJECTS</b>

-- Created and managed project plans and allocated engineering resources to develop an Android compatible mobile application that collects patient data and integrates into Army mobile devices as part of a multi-billion-dollar defense contract to acquire a new electronic health record system for millions of active-duty military members and their dependents
+- Created and managed project plans and allocated engineering resources to develop an Android-compatible mobile application that collects patient data and integrates into Army mobile devices as part of a multi-billion-dollar defense contract to acquire a new electronic health record system for millions of active-duty military members and their dependents
-- Leveraged information system expertise to collaborate with engineering teams to address problem that only 10% of deployed military member patient data is currently captured and retained in permanent health record which correlates to low health outcomes for veterans
+- Leveraged information system expertise to collaborate with engineering teams to address a problem that only 10% of deployed military member patient data is currently captured and retained in permanent health records which correlates to low health outcomes for veterans
 - Provided analysis and documentation of a technology transition plan that details how electronic health record system functional gaps are mitigated with technologies acquired from external sources and developmental organizations

 <b>ACCOMPLISHMENTS</b>
-- Recognized by Contract Program Manager for superior support to engineering team, the Mobile computing capability Memorandum of Understanding, and technical writing support to the Test and Evaluation Master Plan.
+- Recognized by Contract Program Manager for superior support to the engineering team, the Mobile computing capability Memorandum of Understanding, and technical writing support to the Test and Evaluation Master Plan

 ---